Gustavo Dudamel - Biography

 Gustavo Dudamel is one of the most decorated conductors of his generation.
 In 2019, Gustavo was inducted into the Hollywood Walk of Fame as one of world’s premier conductors of today’s world of classical music; and the 2019 Distinguished Artist Award from the International Society for the Performing Arts (ISPA).
-He received the Gish Prize, the PAEZ Medal of Art, and the Pablo Neruda Order of Artistic and Cultural Merit in 2018, the Americas Society Cultural Achievement Award in 2016, and the 2014 Leonard Bernstein Lifetime Achievement Award for the Elevation of Music in Society from the Longy School, was named Musical America’s 2013 Musician of the Year, one of the highest honors in the classical music industry, and was voted into the Gramophone Hall of Fame.
+He received the Gish Prize, the PAEZ Medal of Art, and the Pablo Neruda Order of Artistic and Cultural Merit in 2018, the Americas Society Cultural Achievement Award in 2016, and the 2014 Leonard Bernstein Lifetime Achievement Award for the Elevation of Music in Society from the Longy School of Music.
+He was named Musical America’s 2013 Musician of the Year, one of the highest honors in the classical music industry, and was voted into the Gramophone Hall of Fame.
 In October of 2011, he was named Gramophone Artist of the Year, and in May of the same year, was inducted into the Royal Swedish Academy of Music in consideration of his “eminent merits in the musical art.”
 The previous year, he received the Eugene McDermott Award in the Arts at MIT.
-Dudamel was inducted into l’Ordre des Arts et des Lettres as a Chevalier in Paris in 2009, and received an honorary doctorate from the Universidad Centroccidental Lisandro Alvarado in his hometown of Barquisimeto.
+Dudamel was inducted into l’Ordre des Arts et des Lettres as a Chevalier in Paris in 2009 and received an honorary doctorate from the Universidad Centroccidental Lisandro Alvarado in his hometown of Barquisimeto, Venezuela.
 He also received an honorary doctorate from the University of Gothenburg in 2012.
-In 2008, the Simón Bolívar Youth Orchestra was awarded Spain’s prestigious annual Prince of Asturias Award for the Arts and, along with his mentor José Antonio Abreu, Dudamel was given the “Q Prize” from Harvard University for extraordinary service to children.
+In 2008, the Simón Bolívar Youth Orchestra was awarded Spain’s prestigious annual ‘Prince of Asturias Award for the Arts’ and, along with his mentor José Antonio Abreu, Dudamel was given the “Q Prize” from Harvard University for extraordinary service to children.
 He was named one of Time magazine’s 100 most influential people in 2009.